IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/rjsf-renderer/README.md

   _Right know this package provides a stripped down (but fully functional) duplicate of the [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) renderer implemented using Bootstrap 3.
 This renderer is a perfect boilerplate renderer because of it's simplicity._

   **Refactoring this renderer to use only HTML5 is one of the (optional) tasks for the Hackathon.**

-_The bundle created by `./src/settings-page` is ony used for the settings page playground of this plugin showcasing the usage of the other [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) bundles provided by this plugin._

-Have a look at this settings page code JS/CSS and PHP Code (see WordPress admin page registration of this plugin) to get a clue how to integrate [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) form rendering into any other plugin/theme of this project.

-_It demonstrates how to integrate [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) in a WordPress plugin settings page using the JS/CSS bundles exposed by this plugin._

 ## How do I start ?